 6. Stop Returning to Neutral

-Here’s one for all of you beginner PvPers out there.
+Here is one for all of you beginner PvPers out there.
 If you tend to create space every time you manage to get a hit or two in, you’re giving away any potential advantage before you get it.

 Rather than backing up, keep pressuring your opponent.
 Don’t give them time to heal and compose themselves, you want to be up in their face making life as difficult as possible.
-Just because you might have to roll out of an attack doesn’t mean you need to go halfway across the arena.
+Just because you might have to roll out of an attack doesn’t mean you must go halfway across the arena.
 Stick close and punish your enemy for panic-swinging at you.
 You’ll start winning a lot more fights if you do.

 5. You Can Cancel Jump Rolls

-Don’t get us wrong, it’s absolutely handy in certain scenarios, but it makes calculating regular jumps (a difficult enough task already in a FromSoft game) even harder.
+Don’t get us wrong, it’s handy in certain scenarios, but it makes calculating regular jumps (a difficult enough task already in a FromSoft game) even harder.

 There aren’t too many spots in the game where this is vital.
 DS3 wasn’t built for platforming, after all.
 Having that extra option in your toolkit is always helpful, though.

 We all know just how bad Farron Keep is.
-It’s one of the few areas in the game that actually gets worse on subsequent playthroughs.
-It’s not overly difficult by any stretch of the imagination, but navigating the deep water in the swamp is annoying enough to deter players from ever even starting NG+.
+It’s one of the few areas in the game that gets worse on subsequent playthroughs.
+It’s not overly difficult by any stretch of the imagination, but navigating the deep water in the swamp is annoying enough to deter players from ever starting NG+.